 • Parasitic drain (alarm, dashcam, aftermarket GPS) — measure with a clamp meter on the negative: above 50 mA at rest is abnormal.

-• Alternator not charging (you should see 13.8-14.4 V at terminals with engine running; below 13 V = fault).
+• Alternator not charging (you should see 13.8-14.4 V at the terminals with the engine running; below 13 V = fault).

 • Sulphated battery or end of life.
 With a professional Midtronics tester we measure SoH in 5 minutes.